TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/microsoft-azure/azure-setup/_index.md

 In the **New Function** pop-up menu, select **HTTP trigger**.
 Give your function a recognizable name and choose **Function** for **Authorization level**.

 >Note: **Authorization level** defines whether the function requires an API key and if so, what kind (function or master key).
-Depending on this, an API key will be (or not) a part of the webhook URL.
+Depending on this, an API key may be a part of the webhook URL.

 Select **Create Function** to finish.